 Key takeaways

 • Seven metrics define payment reliability.
-Authorization rate, decline rate, false-decline rate, 3DS success rate, chargeback rate, auth latency and webhook latency — not “is Stripe up?”.
+Authorization rate, decline rate, false-decline rate, 3DS success, chargeback rate, auth latency and webhook latency — not “is Stripe up?”.

-• Four architecture patterns do 90% of the work.
-Idempotency keys, transactional outbox, saga orchestration, and a provider adapter layer.
-Skip any one and you ship double-charges, lost events or hard-coupled gateways you can’t swap.
+• Four patterns do 90% of the work.
+Idempotency keys, transactional outbox, saga orchestration and a provider adapter.
+Skip one and you ship double-charges, lost events or a gateway you can’t swap.

-• Multi-provider failover is a 2× reliability upgrade for 0.5–2% revenue share.
-Orchestration (Gr4vy, Primer, Spreedly) fails you over to a second gateway in < 100 ms; ROI pays in a single Black-Friday-class outage.
+• Multi-provider failover doubles reliability for 0.5–2% of revenue.
+Orchestration (Gr4vy, Primer, Spreedly) fails over to a second gateway in under 100 ms; one Black-Friday outage pays it back.

-• PCI scope shrinks if you let the gateway see the card.
-Stripe Checkout, Braintree Hosted Fields or Adyen Drop-in keep you at SAQ A — a one-page questionnaire instead of a six-figure audit.
+• Let the gateway see the card and PCI scope collapses.
+Stripe Checkout, Braintree Hosted Fields or Adyen Drop-in keep you at SAQ A instead of a six-figure audit.

 Why Fora Soft wrote this playbook

-Fora Soft has shipped payment integrations for 20+ years across every vertical we work in — SaaS subscriptions, e-learning seat billing, telemedicine copays on CirrusMED, premium streaming on Worldcast Live, marketplace flows for production studios on Speed.Space.
-Every one of those products routes real money, and every one has had to survive a gateway hiccup, a webhook storm, a card-network change, or a regional compliance update.
+Fora Soft has shipped payment integrations since 2005, across 250+ projects and every vertical we build in: SaaS subscriptions, e-learning seat billing on BrainCert, telemedicine copays on CirrusMED, premium streaming on Worldcast Live, trading flows on TradeCaster.
+Every one of those products moves real money, and every one has had to survive a gateway hiccup, a webhook storm, a card-network change or a regional compliance update.

-This playbook is the method our QA team, engineers and delivery leads actually use when we design, test and operate payment systems on behalf of our clients.
-Nothing aspirational — the specific metrics, thresholds, patterns and anti-patterns we hold ourselves to on every release.
+This is the method our QA team, engineers and delivery leads actually use when we design, test and operate payments for clients.
+Nothing aspirational — the exact metrics, thresholds, patterns and anti-patterns we hold ourselves to on every release.
+It is also how we approach custom software development in general: measure first, build the boring reliability layer, then prove it in production.

 Read it end to end once.
-After that, keep it open when a gateway outage hits or when the CFO asks why 8% of cards are declining and nobody can answer.
-If you want the same pipeline installed on your codebase, our team ships it as a fixed-scope 3–6-week engagement.
+After that, keep it open when a gateway outage hits, or when the CFO asks why 8% of cards are declining and nobody can answer.
+If you want the same pipeline installed on your codebase, we ship it as a fixed-scope 3–6-week engagement.

 Losing more revenue to payment failures than you think?